 Spironolactone (pronounced: spi–ro–no–lac–tone) is a diuretic or “water pill” that’s prescribed for people who have high blood pressure and for those who have swelling due to extra fluid, but it also has other benefits.
-Spironolactone is often prescribed for young women with PCOS who are taking oral contraceptive pills and who are “hirsute” (have extra hair in unwanted places).
+Spironolactone is often prescribed for young people with PCOS who are taking oral contraceptive pills and are “hirsute” (have extra hair in unwanted places).

 How does Spironolactone work?

 Spironolactone, the generic name for Aldactone®, works by blocking the effects of androgen.
 Androgens are hormones that both males and females have, but males have higher levels of them.
-Androgens such as testosterone are responsible for hair growth on the face, chest, and stomach that some young women with PCOS have.
+Androgens such as testosterone are responsible for hair growth on the face, chest, and stomach that some young people with PCOS have.
 Androgens can also cause acne.
 Spironolactone may work by lowering the level of androgens, which lessens hair growth and improves acne.

 How effective is Spironolactone?